 SME worked with the design team to provide recommendations for shallow (spread) foundations and deep foundation recommendations including pile types and estimated lengths.
 External stability analyses were performed for the MSE walls to provide minimum soil reinforcement lengths.
 SME also assisted during the pre-bid phase to evaluate the conceptual 30% plans and assist the team in developing quantities related to the foundations for the new structures.

-Throughout construction, SME assisted with foundation subgrade observations and recommendations for improvement, if necessary.
-Some challenges at the bridge and roadway subgrades included improvement of moisture-sensitive silty soils and perched groundwater, and isolated undercutting below new foundation elements.
+Throughout construction, SME assisted with foundation subgrade observations and recommendations for improvement.
+Some challenges at the bridge and roadway subgrades included improvement of moisture-sensitive silty soils and perched groundwater and isolated undercutting below new foundation elements.

 Manufacturing/Industrial Process